MattClarkson/CMakeCatchTemplate/README.md

  6. CppCheck config, so you can check for some performance, style and correctness issues, when you have CppCheck installed on your system.
  7. Doxygen config, so you can generate documentation via a ```make docs``` or DOCS task in Visual Studio.
  8. If your code is open-source, you can register with a Continuous Integration service, so this project provides Travis and Appveyor examples.
+ 9. Basic examples of how to create a Qt+VTK, Qt+OpenGL or QML+VTK user interface, ensuring the VTK render engine works in Qt or QML framework, on Windows, Linux and Mac.
- 9. CPack setup to produce installers for GUI apps QtVTKDemo and QMLVTKDemo along with installation code for command line apps.
+10. CPack setup to produce installers for the GUI apps.
-10. An example of the CMake required to build python interfaces to your C++ code, using ```boost::python```.
+11. An example of the CMake required to build python interfaces to your C++ code, using ```boost::python```.
-11. An example of the CMake required to build python interfaces to your C++ code, using [pybind11](https://github.com/pybind/pybind11), with credit to [this example](https://github.com/pybind/cmake_example).
+12. An example of the CMake required to build python interfaces to your C++ code, using [pybind11](https://github.com/pybind/pybind11), with credit to [this example](https://github.com/pybind/cmake_example).
-12. An example of the CMake required to export a C-style module into [Unity](https://unity3d.com/).
+13. An example of the CMake required to export a C-style module into [Unity](https://unity3d.com/).
-13. Support for OpenMP, which is passed through to FLANN, OpenCV and PCL.
+14. Support for OpenMP, which is passed through to FLANN, OpenCV and PCL.
-14. Support for CUDA, which is passed through to FLANN, OpenCV and PCL.
+15. Support for CUDA, which is passed through to FLANN, OpenCV and PCL.
-15. Support for MPI, which by default sets up the C++ libraries.
+16. Support for MPI, which by default sets up the C++ libraries.
-16. If doing Boost.Python and OpenCV, an example of passing a numpy ndarray to OpenCV, computing something, and returning a cv::Mat as a numpy ndarray, thanks to Gregory Kramida's pyboostcvconverter.
+17. If doing Boost.Python and OpenCV, an example of passing a numpy ndarray to OpenCV, computing something, and returning a cv::Mat as a numpy ndarray, thanks to Gregory Kramida's pyboostcvconverter.

 Basic Build Instructions